iov-one/iov-core/docs/KeyBase.md

 These are the two "industry standard" cryptographic algorithms.
 Both need to be supported to enable the greatest compatibility.
-Others can be supported later, such as `zk-snarks`.
+Others can be supported later, such as `bls signatures` or `zk-snarks`.

 ### Hardware wallets, Ledger (Others TBA)

-Hardware wallet support is necessary as more users are using these devices.
+Hardware wallet support is necessary as more users are using these devices and they provide extremely high security for the key material while remaining practical to use.
 Ledger will be the first device type supported by the Keybase.

 ### Transaction/Message operations

 The Keybase will have the following features:
-- Sign Transactions
+- Sign and Verify Transactions
 - Encrypt and Decrypt Messages
 - Sign and Verify Messages

 ### Profile and HD Seed encryption

 All data entered into a profile is encrypted before it is stored on disk.
-Additionally, individual entries can be encrypted by a seperate passphrase. ##
+Additionally, individual KeyringEntries can be encrypted by a separate passphrase.

 ## Standards Used: